Apollo Global Management: 2005–2010

 In October 2006, Apollo announced a $990 million leveraged buyout of Jacuzzi Brands, a manufacturer of whirlpool baths.
 In 2006, Apollo acquired International Paper's coated paper and supercalendered paper business for $1.4 billion, renaming the business Verso Paper.
-Verso is the second-largest producer for the North American magazine publishing and catalog/commercial print markets.
+Verso is the second-largest producer of the North American magazine publishing and catalog/commercial print markets.
 In May 2008, Verso became a public company via an IPO.

 In February 2007, Apollo acquired Oceania Cruises for $850 million and provided additional capital to fund the expansion of the company with the purchase of two new cruise ships.!

 In February 2007, Apollo announced the acquisition of the Smart & Final chain of warehouse-style food and supply stores.
 In June 2007, Smart & Final completed the acquisition of the Henry's Marketplace chain of "farmers market" style food retailers from Wild Oats Markets as part of that company's acquisition by Whole Foods Market.
 In 2011, the Henry's chain was merged with Sprouts Farmers Market, which, like the Henry's markets, had been founded by Henry Boney.

 In March 2007, Apollo announced the $3.1 billion leveraged buyouts of costume jewelry retailer Claire's Stores.
 In 2008, Claire's experienced financial difficulty amid the slump in consumer spending.

 In April 2007, Apollo acquired Noranda Aluminum, the US aluminum business of Xstrata for $1.15 billion.
 Noranda Aluminum includes a primary smelter and three rolling mills in Tennessee, North Carolina, and Arkansas along with other operations.

 In April 2007, Apollo acquired Realogy, a franchisor that owns Coldwell Banker, Century 21, and Sotheby's International Realty, for $8.5 billion.
 As the United States housing market correction accelerated in 2008, Realogy faced financial pressures due to its debt load.
 In November 2008, Realogy launched an exchange offer for a portion of its debt to provide additional flexibility, prompting a lawsuit from Carl Icahn.
 In 2013, Apollo sold out of this investment, making a profit of $1.3 billion.

 In May 2007, Apollo acquired Countrywide plc, a provider of residential property-related services in the UK, formerly known as Hambro Countrywide (1988) and Countrywide Assured Group (1998) for $1.05 billion (not related to Countrywide Financial).

 In November 2007, the company sold 9% of itself to the Abu Dhabi Investment Authority.

 In January 2008, Apollo and TPG Capital acquired Harrah's Entertainment for $27.4 billion, including the assumption of existing debt.

 In January 2008, Apollo invested $1 billion in Norwegian Cruise Line to support a recapitalization of the company's balance sheet.
 In December 2018, Apollo cashed out of this investment.

 In February 2008, Apollo acquired Regent Seven Seas Cruises from Carlson Companies for $1 billion.
 Following the purchase, Apollo ordered a new ship for Regent.